Applied Part 3. Project Constitution: First Rules Referendum

 Reviewable Trace

-In the educational package, keep constitution.md together with proposal.md or a change_log record.
+In the learning package, keep constitution.md together with proposal.md or a change_log record.
 An amendment without provenance is not considered part of production SDD.

 Key Ideas

 The first layer of constitution.md is immutable_principles.
-Under immutable_principles (immutable principles) are understood rules that can never be automatically disabled.
-These include prohibitions and obligations at the security level:
+By immutable_principles (immutable principles) we mean rules that can never be disabled automatically.
+These include safety-level prohibitions and obligations:

-- do not restart production DB without an up-to-date backup;
+- do not restart a production database without an up-to-date backup;

 - do not delete backups to free up space;

-resolvedwithout confirmed stabilization; - do not bypass in a namespace critical for security.
+resolvedwithout confirmed stabilization; - do not perform a bypass in a security-critical namespace.

 Formulate these norms as invariants, not as recommendations.
-It is they who constrain the agent at the moment of pressure, when the shortest path to reducing MTTR can create a larger cascade of failures.
+They are the ones that constrain the agent at the moment of pressure, when the shortest path to reducing MTTR may create a larger cascade of failures.

 The second layer is mutable_rules.
-These are mutable norms with a precise radius of action (unlike immutable_principles, such a rule can be canceled or rewritten through a formal procedure).
+These are mutable norms with an exact blast radius (unlike immutable_principles, such a rule can be cancelled or rewritten through a formal procedure).
 For each such rule, specify at least six fields.
 What they mean:

-incident_type— incident class for which the rule applies;pipeline_phase— response phase (triage,recovery, etc.);permitted_actions— list of permitted actions;
+incident_type— the class of incident for which the rule is applicable;pipeline_phase— the response phase (triage,recovery, etc.);permitted_actions— the list of allowed actions;

-max_scope— blast radius limit (e.g.,single_node);ttl(time to live) — rule validity period, after which it must be reviewed or extended;rollback_condition— condition under which the rule automatically rolls back.
+max_scope— the blast-radius limit (for example,single_node);ttl(time to live) — the lifetime of the rule, after which it must be reviewed or extended;rollback_condition— the condition under which the rule is rolled back automatically.

-Without these fields, the amendment becomes too broad and starts competing with invariants.
-Compare two variants.
+Without these fields an amendment becomes too broad and starts competing with invariants.
+Compare the two variants.

 Bad: